Certification Programs - ISO 20252:2019; ISO207001 and Fair Data Program

 - Become a Company or Client Partner with the Research Society – click here for more information on Partnership.

-- Contact The Research Society and receive the Fair Data Portal link firstname.lastname@example.org
+- Contact The Research Society and receive the Fair Data accreditation documents email@example.com

-- Upload evidence onto the Fair Data Portal on how your organisation meets the 12 Fair Data principles.
-The Fair Data Portal takes you through each principle and provides help information and examples.
+- Upload evidence onto the Fair Data documents on how your organisation meets the 12 Fair Data principles.
+The Fair Data document takes you through each principle and provides help information and examples.

-- Once you have completed uploading all the certification information into the Fair Data Portal – hit SUBMIT which will notify our third party auditors – ISO EXPERTS – to audit your organisation.
+- Once you have completed all the certification information, upload it securely to our third party ISO audit organisation, which will notify our third party auditors – ISO EXPERTS – to audit your organisation.
 They will email or call you if they have any questions about the evidence and information you have uploaded.

 - Once you have been successfully audited you will receive an audit invoice and once paid, you will receive a Fair Data Certificate and Fair Data mark to use on all your company materials and website.

-For more information about Fair Data please contact Elissa on 02 9566 3100 or email@example.com
+For more information about Fair Data please contact The Research Society on 02 9566 3100.

 Why your organisation should become Fair Data certified